 We’ve all done it, arrive early on the pretense everyone’s so busy they can’t be kept waiting.
 But then our fifteen minute wait slowly twitters toward thirty, and as the clock agonizingly inches toward the forty-five-minute mark, suddenly you’re called.
 Your first reaction is to exhale loudly and proclaim, “finally!”
 But you do it just loud enough for the impatient woman beside you with her fidgeting child who’s never been properly trained on public etiquette to hear you, but not so loud as to offend office staff.
 Your moment of premature joy is shattered though when you realize the reason you’ve been culled from the herd is so you can complete your agonizing wait in isolation.
 Read More

 Short story: COVID Casual

 “Unfreaking believable,” Tara mutters from under the mask she special ordered just for this clandestine rendezvous.
-Her nervous fidgeting ramps up with the random temperament of anyone pushed to the edge of anxiety by isolation.
-Even though she has no where to be, the snail’s pace of the numerically short line made long through social distancing wears on her patience, mostly because it’s hard to maintain proper separation when you’re so distracted.
-“I risk coming out here for this?” she blurts out not realizing her volume’s been ratcheting up.
+Her nervous fidgeting ramps up with the random temperament of anyone pushed to the edge of isolated anxiety.
+Even though she has nowhere to be, the snail’s pace of the numerically short line made long through social distancing wears on her patience, mostly because it’s hard to maintain proper separation when you’re so distracted.
+“I risk coming out for this?” she blurts out not realizing her volume’s ratcheted up.
 Read More.